Paper Instructions and Templates

 Full Papers: Full Papers must be prepared using the Full Paper Template document available below and must be submitted on the conference’s submission system EC3 Conftool.
-Full Papers will be reviewed by two international peer reviewers selected by the Subject Area Chairs for their expertise in the domain and their lack of conflict with the authors.
+Two international peer reviewers selected by the Subject Area Chairs for their expertise in the domain and their lack of conflict with the authors will review full Papers.
 Given the reviews, the Subject Area Chairs will make the decisions in collaboration with the Programme Chair.
 The decision may require the authors to resubmit their manuscript after having addressed issues raised by the reviewers.

 Submission Instructions and Templates: All submissions will be handled electronically via the conference’s submission website.
 All authors must agree to the policies stipulated below.
 Papers should be prepared using the EC3 template and are limited to 8 pages, including figures and tables.
 Please refer to the following files for detailed formatting instructions: